streed/nodeVersionRepoSparkleMagic/README.md

 # nodeVersionRepoSparkleMagic
+Lots of nodejs projects?
+Lots of shared deps?
+Lots of package.json's?

-Sometime you have a lot of repositories so you need a way to manage all the versions....
+Want a way to get all of them and get all of the various versions?

+Run this tool.

 How to run this thing:
 ======================